Duru-E/Git-Github-Handoff/README.md

 Enter the email you wish to sign up with and click the green "Sign up for GitHub" button.
 ![GitHub](https://duru-e.github.io/Git-Github-Handoff/1A_GitHub_Sign_up.png)

-Fillout the following page with a unique e-mail and username.
+Fill out the following page with a unique e-mail and username.
 When prompted, enter the validation code you have recived in the e-mail you signed up with.
 ![GitHub](https://duru-e.github.io/Git-Github-Handoff/1B_GitHub_Sign_up.png)